deeplus2021/dex-calcaulator-pancake-v2/README.md

 ```
 ts-node main.ts 2 <pair_address> <range_from> <range_to> <0|1>
 ```
-The last parameter is for range type.
+The last parameter is for `range type`.

 If you are going to put range of prices as `token0/token1` (In above example, `WBNB/FINK`), you should put this parameter as `0`.